Shooting the Breeze

 - A nuclear energy program in which SMRs do NOT provide any load balancing to the grid and, therefore, supply exclusively the electricity requirements of the HDCs.
 In this first scenario, the electicity supplied by SMRs and purchased by HDCs is a commercial transaction entered into by two business entities voluntarily.
 If HDCs, in their need to expand their enterprises globally, voluntarily pay a higher price for electricity supplied by SMRs, that's their business.
 The only "imposition" on the Philippine power generation sector is to beef-up its reserves to provide adequate back-up power to the HDC complexes--which is really not an imposition because this scenario only forces the grid to plan for reserves according to best global utility practices that benefits all power consumers in the country.
 To be clear, in this first scenario, the Philippine power consumer will continue to pay the price of electricity according to the status quo as if the SMRs did not exist in the country, simply because all of the electricity produced by SMRs are sold exclusively to HDCs at whatever price these parties have agreed upon.

 - A nuclear energy program in which SMRs provide load balancing to the grid and, therefore, would entail supplying electricity to the grid, which is likely to increase the price of electricity of Philippine power consumers.
 That said, the more renewable energy plants are built in the Philippines, the more energy storage facilities will also be required to balance the load of the grid.
 To date, the cost of energy storage is relatively expensive, whether it's a battery energy storage system, a gravity energy storage system (like pumped-storage hydro and Energy Vault), a molten-salt energy storage system (which can be configured with an SMR), among other energy storage systems.
 Hence, as energy storage systems are built into the grid to balance the intermittent and variable output of an increasing number of renewable energy plants, the price of electricity of Philippine power consumers will increase anyway.
-Hence, the critical question is, does an SMR based energy storage system (like the molten salt energy storage system of Terra Power's Natrium plant) produce electricity for load balancing at a more competitive price compared to non-nuclear energy storage systems?
+In light of this unavoidable economic reality, the more appropriate question is, does an SMR based energy storage system (like the molten salt energy storage system of Terra Power's Natrium plant) produce electricity for load balancing at a more competitive price compared to non-nuclear energy storage systems?
 Terra Power claims that the Natrium's molten salt energy storage system is more resilient, flexible and cost-effective than current grid-scale battery storage technology.
 This claim will be verified after Natrium is commissioned in 2030.

 - Oklo, like other SMR companies, will have cost overruns on their SMRs.
 What really matters is that these cost overruns do not surpass that point at which SMRs and HDCs cannot agree on the electricity price in their power purchase agreements.
 This will be the end of the alliance of SMRs and HDCs and the end of the Strategy.
 For example, due to substantial cost overruns, the first expected commercial SMR in the United States was scrapped by NuScale in Novmeber 2023.
 Although a major setback to the advanced nuclear industry, NuScale and its peers in the industry continue to push forward toward the commercialization of SMRs and right behind them is a global economic juggernaut--the HDC sector.